 If it's not, just make sure you do not put it in your recycling bin.
 This can create a wasteful extra step for the recycling plant to sort out bioplastics from recyclable plastics or contaminate the recycled materials in the process which again, defeats the whole purpose.

 Also, throwing a “green” plastic product into a landfill defeats the purpose of creating and consuming biodegradable and compostable plastics in the first place.
 Many people think that it will break down eventually but it probably won’t.
 These special plastics need air, moisture and sunlight to break down properly.
 Landfills tend to entomb waste and deprives it from these necessary elements.

 Through the Pela Cycle program, you can also send your old Pela cases back (a 20% discount code off your next order) so they can be recycled to make another generation of Pela products!

 An alternative would obviously be to put it in your backyard compost.
 I really wish I had composted my first Pela in my backyard, instead of letting it sit in a box in my office.
 Shall I do it and report back?

-This post was graciously sponsored by Pela in collaboration with the EWC.
+This post was graciously sponsored by Pela.
 The review and opinions are 100% mine.
 Thanks for supporting the carefully selected brands that support Conscious by Chloé!